 If you're experiencing excessive worry that is impacting your daily life, there are several strategies you can try to manage your worry.
 One option is to seek support from a self-help app like Meta Learn.
 This app offers a range of tools and resources for learning coping strategies and addressing underlying issues that may be contributing to your excessive worry, including the "worry time" exercise.
 This practice involves setting aside a dedicated time each day specifically for worrying, during which you focus on and think about your worries.
 By setting aside time for worrying, you can gain more control over your thoughts and emotions.

 Meta Learn: A Comprehensive Tool for Reducing Worry and Improving Mental Health

 Managing excessive worry can be a challenge, but with the right strategies and resources, it is possible to reduce its impact on your daily life.
 One such resource is the self-help app Meta Learn, which is available for download on the Google Play and App Store.
 Meta Learn offers a convenient and accessible way for individuals to manage their own mental health and work towards a happier and healthier future.
 It includes a range of tools and resources for learning coping strategies and addressing underlying issues that may be contributing to excessive worry, including the "worry time" exercise.
-If you are considering using a self-help app as part of your treatment plan, it's important to do your research and choose one that is backed by evidence and developed by qualified professionals.
+If you are considering using a self-help app, it's important to choose one that is developed based on an evidence-based psychological method and by qualified professionals.